 user is the username you wish to use, and

 host is the hostname (or IP address) of the remote machine to connect to.
 If you type

-ssh by itself you’ll see a simple usage guide that explains the other optional parameters:
+ssh --help you’ll see a simple usage guide that explains the other optional parameters: